Digital immortality

-Digital immortality (or "virtual immortality") is the hypothetical concept of storing (or transferring) a person's personality in digital substrate, i.e., a computer, robot or cyberspace (mind uploading).
+Digital immortality (or "virtual immortality") is the hypothetical concept of storing (or cloning) a person's mind, or at least their personality, in digital substrate, i.e., a computer, robot or cyberspace (mind uploading).
 The result might look like an avatar behaving, reacting, and thinking like a person on the basis of that person's digital archive.
 After the death of the individual, this avatar could remain static or continue to learn and self-improve autonomously (possibly becoming seed AI).

 A considerable portion of transhumanists and singularitarians place great hope into the belief that they may eventually become immortal by creating one or many non-biological functional copies of their brains, thereby leaving their "biological shell".
 These copies may then "live eternally" in a version of digital "heaven" or paradise.

 Realism

 The National Science Foundation has awarded a half-million-dollar grant to the universities of Central Florida at Orlando and Illinois at Chicago to explore how researchers might use artificial intelligence, archiving, and computer imaging to create convincing, digital versions of real people, a possible first step toward virtual immortality.

 The Digital Immortality Institute explores three factors necessary for digital immortality.
 First, at whatever level of implementation, avatars require guaranteed Internet accessibility.
 Next, avatars must be what users specify, and they must remain so.
 Finally, future representations must be secured before the living users are no more.

-The aim of Dmitry Itskov's 2045 Initiative is to "create technologies enabling the transfer of an individual’s personality to a non-biological carrier, and extending existence, including to the point of immortality".
+The aim of Dmitry Itskov's 2045 Initiative is to "create technologies enabling the clone of an individual's personality to a non-biological carrier, and extending existence, including to the point of immortality".